-Each financial firm is represented in the market by one trader.
-As discussed above, the process by which the firm recovers from the liquidity shock is complex and costly.
-As a result, it takes time to collect all the data about this process, analyze the information and disseminate it to the traders.
-Correspondingly, we assume a trader does not observe the preference parameter θ of her firm in continuous time.
-We assume instead that, for each trader, there is a counting process, N_t , such that she updates her information about θ at each jump of N_t .
-For simplicity, we assume that traders' updating times are Poisson distributed with intensity ρ , independent from each other and from everything else.10
+Each firm is represented in the market by one trader.
+As discussed above, the process by which the firm recovers from the liquidity shock is complex.
+As a result, it takes time to collect and analyze the data about this process.
+To model the corresponding delay, we assume a trader

-9For simplicity and brevity, we do not formally prove how the law of large numbers applies to our context.
+11For simplicity and brevity, we do not formally prove how the law of large numbers applies to our context.
 To establish the result precisely, one would have to follow Sun (2006), who relies on constructing an appropriate measure for the product of the agent space and the event space.
+Another foundation for this law of motion is provided by Bélanger and Giroux (2012) who study aggregate population dynamics with a large but finite number of agents.